 How does me buying a Celtics jersey 15 years ago relate to the Lakers winning the title this year?
 I'm glad you asked, although that will require a bit of another tangential anecdote.
 Don't complain.
 This is a free blog.

-In 2002, my friend Taylor and I had somehow started a bizarre rivalry where, whenever either of us was on vacation, we would purchase a t-shirt for the other.
+In 2002, my friend Taylor and I had started a bizarre rivalry where, whenever either of us was on vacation, we would purchase a t-shirt for the other.
 The rivalry lay in the fact that the shirts had to be funny and/or inappropriate.
 I thought I had gained the upper hand in Memphis when I had purchased him a shirt of Fat Albert and the gang lounging around on Beale Street.
-At at the time it seemed funny.
-(All these years later the shirt seems mostly offensive.)
+(At at the time it seemed funny.
+All these years later the shirt mostly just seems offensive.)

 Sure enough, it was there, rumpled up in a drawer.
 (Not that this surprised me; it's not like I still wear the thing regularly and there was a chance it was at the dry cleaners.)
 I took it outside and set it ablaze.